maryyyyna/ADM-HW2-Group14/README.md

 * Claudiu
 * Jia

-## Work description
+## HW GOALS
-The goal of the Homework was:
+The goals of the Homework are:

 * to learn how to work on large data, using the main python packages for data manipulation and making considerations on the results obtained;
 * be familiar with the command line;